nodejs/node/doc/contributing/pull-requests.md

 specific details of how to do this are included in the new collaborator [Onboarding guide][].
 Usually, a collaborator or triager will start a CI test run for you as approvals for the pull request come in.
-If not, you can ask a collaborator to start a CI run.
+If not, you can ask a collaborator or triager to start a CI run.

 Ideally, the code change will pass ("be green") on all platform configurations supported by Node.js.
-(There are over 30 platform configurations currently.)
 This means that all tests pass and there are no linting errors.
 In reality, however, it is not uncommon for the CI infrastructure itself to fail on specific platforms or for so-called "flaky" tests to fail ("be red").
 It is vital to visually inspect the results of all failed ("red") tests to determine whether the failure was caused by the changes in the pull request.

 ## Notes